Mercedes-Benz Stadium: Additional construction and renovations

 Hoping to address concerns of overcrowding at the ingress and egress areas of the stadium, stadium officials announced that they plan to add several more doors to the stadium.
 Overcrowding and congestion was a frequent concern and complaint from fans attending major events during the stadium's first year of operation.
-Fans attending the College Football National Championship game reported significant delays in both entering and exiting the stadium, with some reporting wait times that exceeded 45 minutes to get out of the stadium at the completion of the game.
+Fans attending the College Football National Championship game reported significant delays in both entering and exiting the stadium, with some reporting wait times that exceeded 45 minutes to get out of the stadium at the completion of the game, most of which was caused because of additional security measures imposed by the US Secret Service due to the President's attendance at the game.

 Pedestrian bridge

 A pedestrian bridge was planned but not originally opened when the stadium first opened.
 The bridge was completed in January 2019 at a cost of ~$33 million.
 It features a serpentine like structure on both ends, and a cover over the main span with customizable LEDs.
 The bridge connects gameday parking lots and the Vine City MARTA Station to the northwest side of the stadium and The Home Depot Backyard, allowing pedestrians to avoid crossing the busy, 6 lane Northside Drive.

 The bridge is criticized for its immense cost, originally only planned to cost $13 million, but swelling to $33 million in part to expedite construction so it would be completed for Super Bowl LIII.
 However, the bridge was not open for the Super Bowl as it was deemed a security risk.
 The bridge is also criticized for its inequity and siphoning funds from the 2016 Renew Atlanta TSPLOST; the bridge was not originally on the project lists, so other projects originally on the list had to be removed.
 Critics argue the original projects would have accomplished more and served more people.
 It has been also criticized for not being ADA friendly as the ramp is too steep, and there is no elevator.